Skip to main content

 Where Food Data Comes From

-ClapDiet's database includes over 300,000 foods.
+ClapDiet's database includes over 6 million foods.
 Here's where our data comes from and how we ensure quality.

 Primary Data Sources